Your Credit Rating

 By law, financial institutions must ensure that information they hold or give to anyone else about you is correct and up to date.
 So you have the right to insist that they correct any incorrect information about you.

-Please note: ICB cannot change your credit report unless a lender requests it to do so in writing.
+Please note: ICB cannot change your credit report unless a lender requests it to do so.

 10. Can I get bad credit details removed from my report?